csci104/site/_includes/writeups/probability2.md

 The secret word is chosen randomly (uniformly) before you start playing.
 You can use only words from the list as guesses.
 The best starting word is the word with the smallest expected number of moves to finish the game under optimal play.
 You are choosing between NASTY and HASTY for a starting word.
 What is the expected number of moves for each of them if you play optimally?

 **4**.
-Lewix and Zax 27.5:  A man is accused of robbing a bank.
+Lewis and Zax 27.5:  A man is accused of robbing a bank.
 Eyewitnesses testify that the robber was 6 feet tall and had red hair and green eyes; the suspect matches this descirption.
 Suppose that only 100 of the 100000 residents in the town are men who are 6 feet tall with red hair and green eyes, and assume that one of them robbed the bank.

 -  **4.1**.
 What is the probability that the suspect is innocent, given that he matches the description?